jtranquilli/arb-bot/README.md

 January 9, 2024
 - Made some efficiency gains by finding some calculations and analyses which could be outsourced to compile time.
 Capacity to execute on detected opportunities should in theory be improved.

+January 10, 2024
+- Started learning CUDA.
+At the moment it seems like it's best application would be for the expensive matrix operations that I was initially doing with multiple threads.
+Will need to ensure I'm using an EC2 instance which has access to NVIDIA GPUs.